 Understanding American Eagle Outfitters's Unusual Options Activity

-Shares of American Eagle Outfitters (NYSE:AEO) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $36.87.
+Shares of American Eagle Outfitters (NYSE:AEO) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $35.09.

 - Sentiment: BEARISH